 Why is readability important?

-Readability is a huge factor in Search Engine Optimisation (SEO).
+Readability is a huge factor in Search Engine Optimization (SEO).
 Writing content that is easy to read and enjoyable to your audience is a vital component in UX (User eXperience).
 Search engines are keen to send their readers to websites and blog posts where their users will have a good UX.
 If your content is hard to read, your users will not have a good experience on your website, and search engines will quickly learn not to send their users to your site!

 Even more importantly, Google (et al) are becoming ever more clever!
 The Google algorithm tries to mimic a human as it reads your blog post.
 Google understands features which make a text more readable and so will boost content in its search results which includes these features and downgrade content which doesn’t.
 As Google becomes cleverer and cleverer at this, readability will become more and more important!